aalteirac/extendJSAPI/README.md

 Include the js script AFTER the tableau.x.x.x.js

-WARNING: Works with all UNMINIFIED tableau.js version, but only works with following tableau.js MINIFIED:
+WARNING: Works with all UNMINIFIED tableau.js versions but only works with following tableau.js MINIFIED versions:

 2.6.0, 2.5.0, 2.4.0, 2.3.0, 2.2.2, 2.2.1